 Founded by the queer Bangladeshi novelist Tanaïs complexities of gender identity, Hi Wildflowe focuses on socially-conscious, colorful and stylish consumers who are looking for luxury and fine-crafted goods.

 Tecco Skin is a queer and Latinx-owned skincare brand for sensitive skin and deep hydration.
 Tecco Skin makes beautiful serums, oils, and cleansers designed for people obsessed with skincare.

 The co-founders of Tecco Skin are driven by their passion for actually clean skincare that embraces biotechnology without the big price tag.

 I hope you enjoyed this list of LGBTQ-owned beauty brands and I hope you found a few new favorites!
 I really do believe that makeup is for everyone (I say it all the time) and that inclusivity matters in the beauty world.

 If inclusivity is also something that’s important to you, I encourage you to check out my book, Be Your Own Makeup Artist.
-This beautiful 114 page, magazine-style, full-color book is written in gender-neutral, multigenerational, and inclusive easy-to-read language!
+Be Your Own Makeup Artist is a gorgeous 114 page, magazine-style, full-color book is written in gender-neutral, multigenerational, and inclusive easy-to-read language!

 Beauty is about perception, not about make-up.
 I think the beginning of all beauty is knowing and liking oneself.
 You can't put on make-up, or dress yourself, or do you hair with any sort of fun or joy if you're doing it from a position of correction.